Donrwalsh/curiouser-paradox/train-of-thought.md

 There's this thing going on where the refreshToken provided by the backend upon refreshing doesn't seem to be retained properly.
 I am out of time to look into it now, but it should be obvious that something's happening when sessions only last 10min.
 Unless something else is going on.
 Anyway, I made a quick update to the interceptor to use an existing clearSession method that I forgot I had made.

+I made some improvements to the image upload form to take advantage of this excellent package called ngx-image-compress which neatly does all the things I want to do with options to customize available.
+I had to change around slightly the input form to not use the native file upload and instead bind it to a button, but I'm ok with how it turned out.
+The input is readonly and makes it super easy to copy-paste the output, which is helpful because the form isn't wired into the backend yet, that's the next step.
+I updated the data files to represent what I'm doing with this.
+The image strings themselves are too large to actually put into those files and also the Pecarry.png image is just too big to work with in general.
+I'm going to opt to avoid files that large for now and plan to come up with a better approach to handle them if that's a strict necessity.
+This commit also includes some original js work in the server project that I found helpful in building this out.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/